Miguelalmeida01/ProjetoTimer-CursoRocketseat-/Readme.md

 <a href="Readme-pt.md" style="color:#B0E0E6;">Portuguese</a>

-# Project Delivery - Creating a Landing Page with React | Rocketseat
+# Project Deliverable - Building a Timer with React | Rocketseat

-This project is a fully functional blog application built using React.
-The main goal of this project is to demonstrate how to effectively build components and organize your React project using the tools and resources provided by the Vite framework.
+ This project is a fully functional Timer application built using React.
+The main goal of this project is to demonstrate how to effectively build components and organize your React project using the tools and features provided by the Vite framework.

 ## Technologies Used